 You are a person with a disability, not a disabled person.
 After all, you are human, and the disability is something you have, not who you are.
 It is not a good thing or a bad thing, rather just a component of the person you are.

-You can go anywhere.
 The Americans with Disabilities Act of 1990 grants accessible transportation and buildings, as well as many other things.
 Title II also grants workplace and postsecondary disability accommodations.
-I joke that the only jobs I can’t hold are taxi driver and brain surgeon, but thanks to this law, I can be a software engineer or work in an assistive technology lab, or whatever else I want.
+I joke that the only jobs I can’t hold are taxi driver and brain surgeon.
+In all seriousness, thanks to this law, I can be a software engineer or work in an assistive technology lab, or whatever else I want.